 After your first throw or “drive”, the player makes their next shots from where the disc landed.
 Natural obstacles of trees, brush, and other landscape add more challenge to the hole.
 The hole is concluded when the player throws or “putts” their disc golf discs into the disc golf basket.
 Most holes are an average of 3-4 strokes for par.

 One of the holes at the course at Snowmass.

 The disc golf discs vary in weights, colors, molds, and shapes and most players have many different discs to throw in different situations.
 Drivers, mid-ranges, and putters are your three basic types of discs used in disc golf.
 Each disc has a publicized flight path that players can use to make decisions on which disc to use.
 There are currently over 100 different manufacturers of disc golf discs in the world and more are popping up every day.

 A few of the different types of disc molds, colors, and plastic variations you would see on a course or in someone's disc golf bag.

-Disc golf can be played by anyone and is a very useful activity for mild to moderate exercise using a disc.
+Disc golf can be played by anyone and is a very useful activity for mild to moderate exercise using a disc golf discs.
 You can usually find a disc golf course in most cities and courses are getting more popular each year.
 To find a local course in your area click here.